AMRafi303/AMRafi303/README.md

 #### Web Developer

 I’m a Web developer passionate about making error-free websites.
 I am passionate about learning and sharing my knowledge with others as publicly as possible.
 I love to solve real-world problems.
 I am strategic and goal-oriented, and I always work with an end goal in mind.
-Technologies I enjoy working with include React, JavaScript, HTML5, CSS3, Bootstrap as well.
+Technologies I enjoy working with include JavaScript as well.

 Skills: REACT / JavaScript / HTML / CSS / Bootstrap